 - Mix until well Whisk egg whites very well with the spice blend.

-- Add pecans to the egg and sugar mixture and stir until they are well coated.
+- Add pecans to the spice mixture and stir until they are well coated.

 - Spread the coated pecans out on a spread pecans out on a lightly greased baking sheet, or a large baking sheet lined with parchment paper or aluminum foil into a single layer.

 - Bake at 275 degrees Fahrenheit for about 50 to 55 minutes.
 Be sure to place the baking sheet on the middle rack of your oven.
 Give the pecans a stir every 10 minutes.
 Keep an eye on them in case your oven cooks hot and they get done faster.
 They will lightly brown, but you don’t want them to get too dark.

-- Remove cookie sheet with the toasted pecans from the baking sheet and spread them out on waxed or parchment paper to cool.
+- Remove the cookie sheet with the toasted pecans from the baking sheet and spread them out on waxed or parchment paper to cool.